lordscissorhand/hello-world/README.md

 # hello-world
-I wasn't expecting a pschological profile signing up for GitHub, but here we are.
+I wasn't expecting a psychological profile signing up for GitHub, but here we are.